 I love Game Jams!
 I used to do so many game jams in my spare time!
 I have taken part in over thirty game jams which have been for; the Global Game Jam, Ludum Dare and Creative Assembly's Franco Jam.
-When taking part in the Global Game Jam I usually work as part of a team to create the game.
-Meanwhile when taking part in Ludum Dare I will work alone to test my abilities, as you can always surprise yourself with what is achievable in a small amount of time.
+When taking part in the Global Game Jam I would usually work as part of a team to create the game.
+Meanwhile when taking part in Ludum Dare I would work alone to test my abilities, as you can always surprise yourself with what is achievable in a small amount of time.